DerekRies/angular-palette/README.md

  - Looks Boss.
 Styled to look like the Dark Soda Theme

 ### Coming Soon
+ - Customizeable Shortcut Key for opening the palette
  - Multiple Styles (Light Soda first)
  - Fuzzy Filtering just like sublime does.
 (Only normal filtering at the moment)
  - Export commands from more than one controller at a time.